 You’re brought back to the all-white installation screen to confirm that you really want to install this app on your device.
 Click Install to continue.

 The installation process should only take a few seconds.
-Once it’s finished, click Done and then exit the application.
+Once it finishes, click Done.
+Then exit the application.

 How to Use Aptoide TV